 After getting a whiff of diesel exhaust from a passing truck, we begin the second half our tour at Farmers’ Supply.Enjoy the slight give of the floorboards as we poke along the narrow aisles.
-This iconic business holds a hundred items for every person in the county, and in the attic it even stores a batch of unadvertised Confederate flags.
-Our friends from Colorado purchased one for their hopeful grandson.
-You might buy a few souvenirs or some necessary items: screws 1/2 X 3, 1/2 X 4, locknut nylon 1/2″, screws 1/2 X 3 hex cap….
+This iconic business holds a hundred items for every person in the county, and in the attic it even stores a batch of unadvertised Confederate flags, one of which our friends from Colorado purchased for their hopeful grandson.
+You might buy a few souvenirs or else some necessities: screws 1/2 X 3, 1/2 X 4, locknut nylon 1/2, screws 1/2 X 3 hex cap….

 We were privileged to hear the first official sounds from the shelter-bandshell down the slope.
 This edifice had been partly funded by music—i.e., by three or four benefit concerts of Bluegrass and Old Time Mountain that always included the Traynhams.

 Down the grass Katie led an autumn ceremony.
-In a brief talk she invited participants to find balance just liked day and night, and then she drew symbolic vegetation from baskets, whatever was left after toddlers had done some strewing.
+In a brief talk she invited participants to find balance just like day and night, and then she drew symbolic vegetation from baskets, whatever was left after toddlers had done some strewing.
 At one point a massive arm crossed in front of me, reached over to the neck of a kitten and–as I stared wide-eyed, scratched it gently.
-One of the drummers was Ghana’s Loss himself.
+One of the drummers was Ghana’s Loss himself, Nii Anang.
 The circle welcomed Gannon, who hobbled over in his latest cool bandanna, which raked across his former eye.
 He sat out the fast-weaving-circle-dances as hands beat drumheads energetically.

 Farther uphill on Rt.
-8, past the cemetery, final resting place of one-armed brothers, stands the Jacksonville Center for the Arts, a title that honors the earlier name of Floyd town.
-(Fondly abbreviated as “The Jax,” it would be changed to the Floyd Center for the Arts.)
+8, past the cemetery, final resting place of one-armed Nolen brothers, stands the Jacksonville Center for the Arts, a title that honors the earlier name of Floyd town.
+(Fondly abbreviated as “The Jax,” it would be changed to the Floyd Center for the Arts in 2016.)
 A repurposed dairy barn complete with silos, its complex of white shapes can be glimpsed from the Wellses’ house across the valley.
 It includes offices, a gallery, sales rooms, a performance space, studios, and lesson rooms for music and art.
 The place is emblematic of the county’s agri-artistic culture and its perennial dearth of funds.
-Your guide has taken guitar, banjo, and drawing lessons there; Marjory has taken classes in jewelry-making, shibori, and wood-turning (conducted off-site by none other than Dennis).
+Randall has taken guitar, banjo, and drawing lessons there; Marjory has taken classes in jewelry-making, shibori, and wood-turning (conducted off-site by none other than Dennis).

-Hikers on the loop trail go through an initiation by climbing a steep path that leads to cabin-shelter.
-Jean Schaeffer reports that both the the path and the shelter once belonged to the Appalachian Trail until 1954, when 160 miles of the Trail were moved to Giles County and other points west (Raised on Songs and Stories, p.
+At this outlook, hikers who take a loop trail go through an initiation by climbing a steep path that leads to cabin-shelter.
+Jean Schaeffer reports that path and shelter once belonged to the Appalachian Trail until 1954, when 160 miles of the Trail were moved to Giles County and other points west (Raised on Songs and Stories, p.
 82).
 One group had just read aloud a handwritten note, left on a bench, that celebrated the rustle of wind in trees—when a kind of thunder roared down the valley off the cliff, prompting them to scramble to a rocky outcrop just in time to see the last fighter jet disappear on a level below theirs.